lightningnetwork/lnd/docker/README.md

                        + --------------- +

- (1) You may connect an additinal node "Bob" and make the multihope payment Alice->Faucet->Bob
+ (1) You may connect an additional node "Bob" and make the multihope payment Alice->Faucet->Bob

  (2) "Faucet", "Alice" and "Bob" are the lightning network daemons which